WyginaczBlachy/patent_na_papier/README.md

 # run_pm
 runs portfolio_manager
 # plot chart
-plots chart of given asset in order to visualize logic used by machine
+plots chart of given asset in order for user to visualize logic used by machine